Alert: Changes are coming to ADA Title II. Learn more about the ATI's Digital Content Accessibility Action Plan (DCAAP)!

 Reading Supports

-Read&Write and Immersive Reader are the only options that can be used with desktop applications (e.g., Microsoft Word, Acrobat Reader, etc.).
-Snap&Read and Natural Reader are browser-based options.
-Depending on your reading needs, it may make sense to have “several tools in the toolbox”.
+Kurzweil 3000 and Immersive Reader are the only options that can be used with desktop applications (e.g., Microsoft Word, Acrobat Reader, etc.).
+Natural Reader is only available as a browser-based option.
+Depending on your reading needs, it may make sense to have “several tools in the toolbox.

-Below, you will find a comparison chart to assist you with identifying how the core features of each application differs:
+Below, you will find a comparison chart to assist you with identifying how the core features of each application differ:

 TTS Feature Comparison Chart